 Surface Pros 1-4 allow storage and thermal upgrades.
 Subsequent Surface Pro models do not have any upgradeable components.

 Surface Book laptops are eligible for storage and thermal upgrades.

 The Surface Laptop 3 only allows storage upgrades.
-Surface Laptops 1 and 2 are welded together and cannot be opened.
+Surface Laptops 1 and 2 are welded together and cannot be opened (thanks a LOT, Microsoft).

 Any Windows desktop in the standard "brick" form factor is almost always completely repairable.

 OEM desktops (built by Dell, HP, etc.) may use more expensive proprietary components, which may affect repair and upgrade costs.
-This is especially true on post-2017 desktops.
+This is especially true on post-2017 consumer desktops.

 NUCs usually do not allow CPU/GPU upgrades.
 Some higher-end models do permit these upgrades.
 However, you can increase your GPU power by using an external GPU enclosure, though this is a bulky solution.